Multimessenger consistency relations bridging gravitational wave and large scale structure observations: Conclusions

 \section{Conclusions}

+We have derived a set of consistency conditions for different classes of Horndeski theories defined by the behavior of the function $\alpha_B$, relating directly the effective gravitational constant, the slip parameter, the GW and EMW luminosity distance, the GW speed and the sound speed.
+The no-braiding consistency relation is also satisfied by GR, and can be used as a multi-probe test of general relativity.
+These consistency conditions relate observable quantities directly, and do not depend on the parametrization adopted to analyze observational data.
+They are hence particularly suited for model independent data analysis, or to check the consistency between the results obtained assuming different parameterizations.
+A general consistency condition has also been derived, satisfied by any Horndeski theory for any form of $\alpha_B$, allowing to test the compatibility of Horndeski theories with LSS and GWs.

-We have used the EFT of dark energy to derive a consistency condition between the effective gravitational constant, the GW and EMW luminosity distance and the GWs speed.
-This relation is in agreement with the results obtained for some luminal gravity theories, and can be applied to any theory to which the EFT can be applied to.
-In the future it will be interesting to perform a joint analysis of large scale structure data and GW observations to verify the validity of the CR.
+Some examples of the applications of the consistency conditions to compare observational constraints obtained from GWs and LSS have been given, showing for example that under the assumption of luminality and no-brading, the effective gravitational coupling inferred form GWs observations is consistent with the constraints obtained from LSS observations.
+In the future it will be interesting to perform a joint analysis of large scale structure data and GW observations to verify the validity of the different CRs.
+Inspired by the form of the CRs for no-brading and constant brading theories, we have also proposed a generalized phenomenological consistency condition, which could be used for model independent observational data analysis, without assuming any specific class of theory.

+A violation of the CRs would imply a violation of the assumptions made for the property function $\alpha_B$.
+In the case of the general consistency condition a violation would imply that observational data are not consistent with Horndeski theories, within the limits of the approximations used to derive Eq.(\ref{eq:geff}).
+While in this paper we have considered the effects of modified gravity on the lensing of electromagnetic signals, in the future it will be interesting to extend this analysis to gravitational waves lensing \cite{Ezquiaga:2020dao,Ezquiaga:2022nak}.

-A violation of the CR would imply that the modified gravity effects are due to a theory which cannot be described by the EFT, for example excluding all Horndeski theories.
-Since the GW strain is inversely proportional to the GW luminosity distance, while the apparent magnitude of galaxies is inversely proportional to the square of the electromagnetic luminosity distance, the CR allows to obtain high redshift estimations of the effective gravitational constant using GW events with an EM counterpart, at distances where large scale structure observations are not available or are not very precise, due to selection effects.
+Since the GW strain is inversely proportional to the GW luminosity distance, while the apparent magnitude of galaxies is inversely proportional to the square of the electromagnetic luminosity distance, the CRs could be used in the future to obtain high redshift estimations of the effective gravitational constant and slip parameter using GW events with an EM counterpart at distances where large scale structure observations are not available or are not very precise, due to selection effects.